uploadcare/uploadcare-ruby/README.md

 ## Contributing

-This is open source, fork, hack, request a pull.
+This is open source, fork, hack, request a pull, receive a discount)